Understanding Lawsuits and Lawsuit Funding Basics

 The next step is normally the discovery process.
 The legal system’s mission is to adjudicate disputes fairly.
 In an effort to do so, the courts require both parties to state their side of the story before trial.
 There may be many steps to this process but normally in a personal injury action, both parties are sent interrogatories (questions) concerning the transaction or occurrence in dispute, the level of damages the plaintiff sustained, etc. Generally, the plaintiff will lay out his/her case alleging negligence and setting forth the extent of the injury.

-A likely next step is deposition testimony where the parties sit down and are asked questions by attorneys in an effort to fill in the gaps left by interrogatory answers.
+A likely next step is deposition testimony where the parties are asked questions by attorneys to fill in the gaps left by interrogatory answers.
 Depositions of experts, which are used if the negligence cannot be adequately assessed by laypersons, is also permitted.

 If all of these steps fail to bring the matter to conclusion, the case is placed on the trial calendar to wait for an available judge.